martagrz/martagrz.github.io/content/authors/admin/_index.md

   - name: Founder

-  - name: Start-up currently in stealth
+  - name: Start-up in Stealth

 # Short bio (displayed in user profile at end of posts)
 bio: My interests lie at the intersection of economics and machine learning.
 My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.